Lega (political party): Ideology, platform, factions, alliances

-The League is usually described as a right-wing or far-right party at the international level.
-However, Miles Johnson of the Financial Times, interviewing Matteo Salvini, pointed out that most Italian media consider the party as centre-right.
+Internationally, the League is usually described as a right-wing or far-right party.
+Its robust anti-immigration stance, Eurosceptic outlook, and populist rhetoric are frequently mentioned as central factors in this categorisation.
+However, as pointed out by Miles Johnson of the Financial Times, most Italian media endorse the party's description as centre-right.
 Moreover, according to Antonio Polito, columnist for the Corriere della Sera and a former centre-left politician, the League is "at least half centrist, surely it is entirely centrist in Veneto and Lombardy, both as electorate and political culture of its governors".
-Differently from Salvini, the party leaders holding institutional offices, such as ministers like Giancarlo Giorgetti or regional presidents like Luca Zaia and Massimiliano Fedriga, are frequently described as "moderates", appealing to "centrist" voters and parties.
-The "far-right" label is rejected altogether by the party and, according to Salvini, "Italians are not a population of extremists, much less racists.
-We govern much of the country, and they would not vote for us if we were extremists.
-There is a lot of laziness on the part of the foreign press, because on the economic front we are absolutely liberal".
+Differently from Matteo Salvini, most leading members, such as ministers like Giancarlo Giorgetti and regional presidents like Luca Zaia and Massimiliano Fedriga, are frequently described as "centrist", "moderate" and pro-Europeanist, appealing to "centrist" voters and parties.
+The "far-right" label is rejected altogether by the party, including by Salvini himself.
+Of the leader's long-time three deputy secretaries, Giorgetti represented the liberal-centrist wing, Lorenzo Fontana the Catholic, traditionalist and social-conservative one, and Andrea Crippa the populist to right-wing populist one.
+However, fault lines are more complicate: Giorgetti is also a devout Catholic, Fontana has voiced concerns over the party's European alliances, while Crippa is outspokenly in favour of abortion and euthanasia.